-The six species showed a fairly strong trade-off between these two traits with L. californica, A. heterophylla, and P. erecta displaying traits typical of drought avoiders (high RGR, low WUE) and C. pupurea, C. pauciflora, and H. congesta typifying drought tolerators (low RGR, high WUE) (Fig. 1).
-We then created a drought tolerance variable by conducting a principal components analysis on the carbon isotope discrimination and relative growth rate values.
-The first PC axis explained 90% of the variation and emphasized the distinction between drought avoiders and drought tolerators, hereafter “avoiders” and “tolerators”, respectively (Table 1).
-This PC score is used in our analyses as a proxy for drought tolerance.
-Species with negative loadings on PC1 thus encompass our drought avoider strategy while species with positive loadings on PC1 are drought tolerators.
+The six species showed the standard strong tradeoff between these measures, with L. californica, A. heterophylla, and P. erecta displaying the high RGR and low WUE typical of drought avoiders, and C. purpurea, C. pauciflora, and H. congesta having the low RGR and high WUE of drought tolerators (Fig. 1).
+As a single index of drought tolerance we used the first axis of a principal components analysis on RGR and WUE, which explained 90% of the variation.
+This index clearly separated the drought avoiders (negative values) and drought tolerators (positive values), which also differed in SLA in the expected direction (Table 1).

-Analysis
+Analyses

-To test how competition from annual grasses affects the relative success of avoiders and tolerators, we investigated changes in per capita growth rates calculated from individual vital rate models under competition and competition-free subplots of the watered and drought plots.
-To further understand which life stages were responsible for the changes in per capita growth rates, we conducted similar analyses on the individual vital rates.
+To test how annual grass competition interacted with water and drought treatments to affect the relative success of avoiders and tolerators, we estimated per capita growth rates (λ) from individual vital rate models in each treatment combination.
+To understand the causes of changes in λ , we conducted parallel analyses on individual vital rates.

 We first built individual vital rate models for mortality, seed set, and germination.
-For mortality, we used generalized linear mixed effect models with a binomial response variable reflecting success (number dead) and failures (number survived), and included watering treatment, grass presence, PC score, and their interactions as our predictors and a random intercept for species nested within plots within years.
-For seed set, data was normalized by taking the log, then modeled with watering treatment, grass presence, PC score, and all two way interactions as predictors with a random intercept for species nested within plots within years.
-We did not analyze how germination responded to grass or watering treatments, as both subplots were grassless during germination, and watering treatments were initiated after the majority of individuals had germinated.
-Instead, germination rates were modeled using a binomial model with PC score as the only predictor and with a random intercept for each species nested in subplots within plots within years.
+For mortality, we used generalized linear mixed effect models with a binomial response variable reflecting success (number dead) and failures (number survived), and included watering treatment, grass treatment, PC score, and their interactions as predictors and a random intercept for species nested within plots within years.
+For seed set, log-transformed values were modeled with watering treatment, grass treatment, PC score, and all two way interactions as predictors with a random intercept for species nested within plots within years.
+We did not analyze treatment effects on germination, since grasses were absent and watering treatments not yet initiated at the time of germination.
+Instead, germination rates were modeled using a binomial model with PC score as the only predictor and a random intercept for each species nested in subplots within plots within years.

 We then used individual vital rate models to estimate parameter distributions for each watering/grass/species combination using 1000 simulated bootstraps for each model with the bootMer function in the lme4 library (Bates et al. 2015).
-We constructed simulated per capita growth rate values by sampling from these bootstrapped distributions of individual rates and calculating per capita growth rate, , for each species in each treatment combination using the annual plant model, adapted from Levine et al. (2008):
+We constructed simulated per capita growth rate values by sampling from these bootstrapped distributions of individual rates and calculating per capita growth rate, , for each species in each treatment combination using the annual plant model:

 = s(1 – g) + g(1-m)F

-where s is the annual seed survival rate, g is the proportion of germinated seeds, m is the mortality rate, and F is the number of viable seeds produced per survived germinant.
-Seed survival was extremely species specific and did not vary much from plot to plot or by drought tolerance (Table 1), so we used species level seed survival estimates in the calculation of population growth rates.
-The first term thus describes the contribution of the seed bank to the annual per capita growth rate while the second term is the per seed production of germinated individuals.
-Lambda values were then log transformed to meet assumptions of normality and modeled with watering treatment, grass presence, drought tolerance and their interactions as predictors.
+(Levine et al. 2008) where s is the annual seed survival rate, g is the proportion of germinated seeds, m is the mortality rate, and F is the number of viable seeds produced per survived germinant.
+Seed survival varied strongly among species but not among plots or by drought tolerance (Table 1), so we used species-level estimates in the calculation of λ.
+The first term thus describes the contribution of the seed bank to the annual per capita growth rate while the second term is the per-seed production of germinated individuals.
+Values of λ were log-transformed to meet assumptions of normality and modeled with watering treatment, grass presence, drought tolerance and their interactions as predictors.
 All data analyses were done in R version 3.4.4 (R Core Team 2018).

 Results

-Effects of competition in wet and dry environments on per capita growth rates
+Effects of competition and climate on λ in avoiders vs. tolerators